 The World of NGOs, Vienna, Austria – consortium coordinator

 Association sustainability of progressive and open communication, Sofia, Bulgaria

 Project co-funded in the EUROPE FOR CITIZENS PROGRAMME, democratic engagement and civic participation.

 ICF Research team:

-Dr. Stefan Cibian, ICF Executive Director (project coordinator),
+Dr. Stefan Cibian, FRI Executive Director (project coordinator),